Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 Smaller people may be able to get away with a cheaply made, flimsy standard bike or basic bike.
 Larger men need bikes that can carry the rider’s weight, accommodate long legs, and are smartly engineered to help move a heavier load efficiently.

-So what are the best bikes for big guys?
+So what are the best bikes for big men?
 The Cannondale Trail 7 is a solid, well-reviewed, and affordable option:

 Up the budget and taller, heavier riders can find the Zize Bikes 29er Max 2.0: